gryf/fs-uae-wrapper/README.rst

-Now, similar to the archive module, it will create temporary directory, unpack base image there, unpack WHDLoad game archive, search for slave file, and preapre ``s:whdload-startup``, and finally pass all the configuration to fs-uae.
+Now, similar to the archive module, it will create temporary directory, unpack base image there, unpack WHDLoad game archive, search for slave file, and prepare ``s:whdload-startup``, and finally pass all the configuration to fs-uae.